beemdevelopment/Aegis/doc/db.md

 # Database

 The database is encoded in a simple binary format with JSON content at its core.

 ## Encryption

 The content of the database can be encrypted with AES in GCM mode.
 The nonce and authentication tag are stored in the plain section of this file.

-The storage place for the key depends on the security level that is used.
-This will be discussed later.
+If there is no Slots and/or EncryptionParameters section in the file, it is implied that the content of is unencrypted and Aegis will try to interpret it as such.

 ## Format

-The file format starts with a small header that contains some magic, the version number and the level of security.
+The file format starts with a small header that contains some magic and a version number.
 A list of sections follows.
 These sections contain some information needed to perform decryption of the database.
 The (encrypted) content of the database starts after the end marker section.

 All integers are encoded in Little Endian.